 Hesed House is the second-largest homeless shelter in Illinois.
 Located in what was once the incinerator plant for the city of Aurora, it now is a place to stay for the homeless and emergency living quarters for 165 to 225 adults and children.
 St. Mark’s joins another church once a month to serve dinner, lunch, and a hot breakfast.
 We serve at Hesed House the second Monday to Tuesday of each month.
-St. Markers can sign up in the narthex to provide food items and volunteer for food preparation or to serve at one of the following three shifts (7:00–11:00 pm on Monday, 3:00–7:00 am or 5:00–7:00 am on Tuesday).
+St. Markers can use the online signup to provide food items and volunteer for food preparation or to serve at one of the following three shifts (7:00–11:00 pm on Monday, 3:00–7:00 am or 5:00–7:00 am on Tuesday).

 Additional information is available on the Hesed House website, www.hesedhouse.org